 Nucleotide cyclases can be subdivided into six classes depending on their amino acid sequence.
-Class I nucleotide cyclases are only found in γ -proteobacteria, like the adenylate cyclase of E. coli involved in CCR.
+Class I nucleotide cyclases are only found in γ-proteobacteria, like the adenylate cyclase of E. coli involved in CCR.
 Class II comprises toxins secreted by pathogens such as M. tuberculosis or Bordetella pertussis (Agarwal and Bishai, 2009; Dautin et al., 2002).
 Class III contains the most abundant type of nucleotide cyclases found in metazoa, protozoa, fungi, some archaea, and eubacteria, including CyaB of C. glutamicum.
 Class III nucleotide cylases can be further subdivided into four subclasses (IIIa - IIId).
-The subdivision is based on the primary sequence of the cyclase homolog domain (CHD), which is quite divergent in class III nucleotide cyclases.
-It is known that the adenylate cyclases, class III contains all known guanylate cyclases.
-It is known that the adenylate cyclases of class III must form dimers to be active and that the catalytic centre is formed in the dimer interface (Tesmer et al., 1997; Tesmer et al., 1999).
+The subdivision is based on the primary sequence of the cyclase homolog domain (CHD), which is quite divergent in class III nucleotide cyclases (Linder and E., 2003) Rather little is known about class IV, V and VI cyclases.
+Beside the adenylate cyclases, class III contains all known guanylate cyclases.
+It is known that the adenylate cyclases of class III must form dimers to be active and that the catalytic centre is formed in the dimer interface (Tesmer et al., 1997; Zhang et al., 1997).
+The selection between adenosine or guanosine triphosphate is related to one lysine and one aspartate residue of each monomer (Tesmer et al., 1997; Tesmer et al., 1999).